mohamed-osamaaa/E-commerce/README.md

 ## Description

 This is a scalable and modular eCommerce REST API built with NestJS.
 It includes authentication, user management, product handling, order processing, and reviews.
-It uses JWT for authentication, authorization roles(admin,user), bcrypt for password hashing, and DTOs for validation.
+It uses JWT for authentication, authorization roles (admin, user), bcrypt for password hashing, and DTOs for validation.
+Additionally, it leverages TypeORM migrations for database version control.

 ## Features